wiboticalex/pycyphal/docs/pages/architecture.rst

 A typical usage scenario is to either distribute compiled DSDL namespaces together with the application, or to generate them lazily before importing this submodule.

-Chapter :ref:`demo_app` contains a complete usage example.
+Chapter :ref:`demo` contains a complete usage example.

 High-level functions